 By Anne Ludlum.

 Cast: 1w.
 Late on an October evening in 1850, Fanny Kemble bursts into her Manhattan parlor—terrified and angry.
-Her former husband has published a scurrilous attack on her character and she fears this will not only damage her personal reputation, but ruin her chances for a new career—she just that night debuted as a solo reader of plays.
+Her former husband has published a scurrilous attack on her character and she fears this will not only danger her personal reputation, but ruin her chances for a new career—she just that night debuted as a solo reader of plays.
 To defend herself, Fanny proceeds to tell her story, utilizing material from her constant intellectual companion, William Shakespeare.
-She takes us through her dazzling youthful career as a member of the great Kemble-Siddons theatrical family, her marriage to a prominent Philadelphia lawyer, the birth of her children, and the appalling discovery that her husband is a slave owner.
-Fanny recreates for us her life on her husband's Sea Island plantation.
+She takes us through her dazzling youthful career as a member of the great Kemble-Siddons theatrical family, her marriage to prominent Philadelphia lawyer, the birth of her children, and the appalling discovery that her husband is a slave owner.
+Fanny recreates for us her life with her husband's Sea Island plantation.
 She visits the rice fields, calls at slave cabins, inspects the infirmary—and she is galvanized into action.
-She agitated for fair work rules, distributes forbidden goods, nurses the sick and injured.
+She agitates for fair work rules, distributes forbidden goods, nurses the sick and injured.
 She even teaches a slave to read—a serious crime.
-In a climactic revelation, she realizes that "the misery of the slave has a counterpart the moral wretchedness of the master."
-Then she faces the consequences of making public her confirmed opposition to slavery: divorce, the loss of her children, and the need to earn her own living as a middle-aged, single woman.
+In a climactic revelation, she realizes that "the misery of the slave has as counterpart the moral wretchedness of the master."
+Then she faces the consequences of making public her confirmed opposition to the slavery: divorce, the loss of her children, and the need to earn her own living as a middle-aged, single woman.
 This play is based on writings of Fanny Kemble, especially her Journal of a Residence on a Georgian Plantation 1838-1839, possibly the best eyewitness plantation account.
 Unit set.
-Approximate Running Time: 90 minutes.
+Approximate Running Time: 65 minutes.